Efficient Analysis of Latent Spaces in Heterogeneous Networks: Theory for estimating latent spaces

 \begin{remark} The shared space hunting Algorithm \ref{algor:initial} requires initial individual estimates $\mathring{Y}_t$ for ${Y}_t^{\star}$ over $1\leqslant t\leqslant T$.
-As discussed in Section \ref{sec:estimateyt}, our analysis focuses on $\mathring{Y}_t$ obtained by Algorithm A.2 for the ease of discussion.
-The estimation error rates of the proposed $\mathring{Y}_t$'s are established in Theorem A.2.
-Nevertheless, Theorem \ref{thm:initial} can be similarly established using other initial estimates $\mathring{Y}_t$, as long as they can achieve a similar rate to that in Theorem A.2. \end{remark}
+As discussed in Section \ref{sec:estimateyt}, our analysis focuses on $\mathring{Y}_t$ obtained by Algorithm \ref{algor:estY} for the ease of discussion.
+The estimation error rates of the proposed $\mathring{Y}_t$'s are established in Theorem \ref{thm:estY}.
+Nevertheless, Theorem \ref{thm:initial} can be similarly established using other initial estimates $\mathring{Y}_t$, as long as they can achieve a similar rate to that in Theorem \ref{thm:estY}. \end{remark}

-Theorem \ref{thm:initial} only provides an overall upper bound on the estimation error rates for shared and heterogeneous parameters simultaneously.
-Establishing the desired efficient error rates for each group of parameters separately is challenging, as discussed in Section \ref{sec:challenges}.
-To facilitate the theoretical analysis, we make an additional assumption on the regularity of the heterogeneous parameters.
+Theorem \ref{thm:initial} only provides an upper bound on the estimation error rates for shared and heterogeneous parameters simultaneously.
+Establishing the desired efficiency for each group of parameters separately is challenging, as discussed in Section \ref{sec:challenges}.
+To facilitate the theoretical analysis, we make an additional assumption on the heterogeneous parameters.

 \begin{condition} Assume $\|\mathcal{G} (W^\star) /T \|_{\operatorname{op}} \leqslant M_5$, where $M_5=M_2^2/(8M_1^2)$ and the constants $M_1$ and $M_2$ are given in Condition \ref{cond:truevalue}. \end{condition}